-Cloer, a native of Brevard, N.C., was North Carolina's top-ranked junior at in the 14, 16 and 18 divisions and was ranked in the top 10 nationally before beginning his All-American career with the Seminoles.
+A native of Brevard, N.C., Cloer was North Carolina's top-ranked junior in the 14, 16 and 18 year old age divisions and ranked in the top 10 nationally before beginning his All-American career with the Seminoles.
 He played in multiple international tournaments on the ATP Futures Tour from 2003-2006, with a career-best ranking of 830 in singles and 690 in doubles.